 Beyond this, both in-house and agency professionals must be brave enough to evaluate, push back and voice their concerns when messaging doesn’t align with a company’s sustainability claims.

-It might not be the default for many agencies but where I work, we believe in flagging these issues ahead of time – and pushing back where necessary – before it leads to larger problems for the brand.
+It might not be the default for many agencies but here at Mutant Communications, we believe in flagging these issues ahead of time – and pushing back where necessary – before it leads to larger problems for the brand.
 For example, we have said no to a room full of senior executives who did not have concrete proof points to back up their sustainability messaging.
 By putting our foot down and pushing for greater accountability, communications professionals can push for change and even prevent a potential crisis from taking place.

 Prevention is better than cure